-The Conservatives gained a seat in Herefordshire from “It’s Our County”.
-The Conservatives also held seats in Mid Sussex and Derbyshire Dales.
+The Conservatives gained a seat from Labour in Fife.
+But Labour held seats in Carlisle and Tameside.

 Tim Warren: In Bath and North East Somerset, the Conservatives are delivering for the young and the old